Troubleshooting

 If the pinger is missing or misconfigured:

-# Destroy the existing mirror node solo mirror node destroy --deployment "${SOLO_DEPLOYMENT}" --force # Redeploy with pinger enabled solo mirror node add \ --deployment "${SOLO_DEPLOYMENT}" \ --cluster-ref kind-${SOLO_CLUSTERNAME} \ --enable-ingress \ --pinger
+# Destroy the existing mirror node solo mirror node destroy --deployment "${SOLO_DEPLOYMENT}" --force # Redeploy with pinger enabled solo mirror node add \ --deployment "${SOLO_DEPLOYMENT}" \ --cluster-ref kind-${SOLO_CLUSTER_NAME} \ --enable-ingress \ --pinger

 Helm repository errors